 The Internal Audit Function is independent of all the Company's functions, including Risk, Compliance, Actuarial and Finance.
 All functions may be subject to internal audit.
-The function also liaises with the external auditors and regulators to ensure there is effective communication and collaboration.
+The function also liaises with the external auditors to ensure there is effective communication and collaboration and retains the right to communicate with the CBI on its work.